Puerto-Princesa Subterranean River National Park

 Low Threat

 The integrity of the World Heritage site is dependent upon activities that occur anywhere within the catchment area of the subterranean river and for many of the identified current threats there is a need for more effective control of such activities.
 Some of the ongoing land use and tourism development activities undertaken within the catchment are inconsistent with conservation of biodiversity values and are causing measurable damage.
 Related to these changes are issues with land claims and illegal land sales and development.
 The dramatic increase in visitation over the last decade is also having significant impacts both within the boundaries of the site and in adjacent areas, and close monitoring is required to see whether the new management responses are sufficient.
-Assessing and indeed effectively addressing the threats to the World Heritage site is difficult as the management plan is yet to be updated, including the recommended zoning of the site.
+Assessing and indeed effectively addressing the threats to the World Heritage site is difficult in the absence of a new management plan pending since 1999.
+The management plan is yet to be updated, including the recommended zoning of the site.
 Clear zonation is key for protecting water quality and quantity and ensuring the long-term viability of the site's Outstanding Universal Value.
-Progress has been made in regards to a number of the identified threats, including reports of illegal logging, assessment of protected area occupants, as well as tourism and carrying capacity.
-However, the issue of housing and resort developments within the site boundaries, encroachment into forest areas and poaching needs increased management attention so as to avoid this becoming a significant threat.
+Progress has been made in regards to a number of the identified threats, including reports of illegal logging and hunting, assessment of protected area occupants, tourism and carrying capacity, and housing and resort developments within the site boundaries.
+Encroachment into forest areas and poaching, as well as balancing tourism with conservation needs increased management attention so as to avoid this becoming a significant threat.

 Logging, Harvesting & Controlling Trees